Black-Milk/AlfredWorkflows/README.md

 * The Toggleflux workflow enables you to simply disable or enable flux for a period of 1 hour.

 * The Flux Lighting Option workflow lets you select lighting options such as Tungsten, Candle, Fluorescent, etc.

+* Added Retina Display Resolution Swap.
+This enables the user to switch between 1680*1050 and 1920*1200 resolution.